Eleazar Wheelock: Christian missionary

-Establishment of Dartmouth and presidency
+Establishment of Dartmouth College and presidency

 After sending Occom and another minister on a speaking tour of England to raise money for the charity school, Wheelock decided to enlarge it, as well as adding college classes for the education of American colonists in the classics, philosophy, and literature.
 He began to search for another location for the schools.
-Wheelock obtained a charter from King George III on December 13, 1769.
-Having worked and raised funds for the education of Native Americans, Occom and the British Board of Trustees headed by Lord Dartmouth opposed the addition of the college to benefit the sons of the colonists.
+Wheelock obtained a charter from George III on December 13, 1769.
+Having worked and raised funds for the education of Native Americans, Occom and the British Board of Trustees headed by Lord Dartmouth opposed the addition of the college to benefit the sons of white colonists.

 Wheelock kept the lord's donation and named the college after him, as Dartmouth College.
 He chose Hanover, New Hampshire, for the location and became the college's president.
 In 1771, four students were graduated in Dartmouth's first commencement, including Wheelock's son John.
-While some Native Americans attended Dartmouth, it primarily served the sons of American colonists.

-Wheelock died during the Revolutionary War, on April 24, 1779.
+While some Native Americans attended Dartmouth, it primarily served the sons of white colonists.
+Wheelock died during the American Revolutionary War on April 24, 1779.
 He is buried in Hanover.
 His writings include "Narrative of the Indian School at Lebanon."